benwiz/graphics/NOTES.md

 ## To Do

-- Finish the `updatePoint` function by adding in the mouse effects
+- Later
+  - Mouse effects on points

 - Bug
   - tslint.json not listening to "no-magic-numbers" or "max-length" properly